 The Xiaomi Mi 5 Pro is notorious for having a rather low-power audio output, much lower than in an iPhone, for instance.
 Thus, I have manually installed 2 powerful system-level DSP's on it: The first being Arkamys (for bass and volume mostly), and the second is Dolby Atmos (for clarity, loudness and equalization).

-All of the earphones were measured with ARTA, using Vibro Veritas connected directly to a microphone input jack (input volume set to 100%) of an on-board audio codec of a Gigabyte motherboard, and mostly with the same ear tips for a perfect seal, the included tips are used whenever possible.
-Earphones with nozzles narrower than Ø4mm are the exception, in which case I use the included narrow-bore tips.
+All of the earphones were measured with ARTA, using Vibro Veritas connected directly to a microphone input jack (input volume set to 100%) of an on-board audio codec of a Gigabyte motherboard, and the included ear tips are used whenever possible, always silicone ones, never foam tips (to prevent major loss of highs).

 Commonly Used Terms